cabal-club/cable/readme.md

 The posts included are all those comprised by the channel state (see "4.3.3 State"), excluding chat messages.

-If `historic` is set to `1`, this request expects the hashes of *all* historic posts that make up the channel state to be returned, followed by up to `updates` number of live post hashes that further alter this channel's state.
+If `historic` is set to `1`, the requester expects to first receive the hashes of *all* posts that make up the current channel state from the perspective of the responding client.

+If `updates` is non-zero, it MUST be greater than zero.
+The requester expects to receive up to `updates` posts hashes, as they occur in the future, that further alter this channel's state.
 Set `updates` to 0 to not receive any live / future state changes.

 Responses from a peer will keep coming until
 - this request is cancelled, or